EFTEC/MiniLang/README.md

 ## Version

+* 2.5 2019-08-03 Now it allows to reference index of an array (numeric or associative)
 * 2.4 2019-08-02 Added more documentation.
 Now we allows unitary expression.
 * 2.3 2019-05-24 Fixed some bug (if the method is not defined)
 * 2.0 2019-05-20 Second version.
 It uses PHP to parse the file.